dotnet/docs/docs/standard/events/how-to-raise-and-consume-events.md

 ## Example 3

- The next example shows how to declare a delegate for an event.
+ The third example shows how to declare a delegate for an event.
 The delegate is named `ThresholdReachedEventHandler`.
 This example is just an illustration.
-Typically, you don't have to declare a delegate for an event, because you can use either the <xref:System.EventHandler> or the <xref:System.EventHandler%601> delegate.
+Typically, you don't have to declare a delegate for an event because you can use either the <xref:System.EventHandler> or the <xref:System.EventHandler%601> delegate.
 You should declare a delegate only in rare scenarios, such as making your class available to legacy code that can't use generics.

  [!code-csharp[EventsOverview#7](../../../samples/snippets/csharp/VS_Snippets_CLR/eventsoverview/cs/programwithdelegate.cs#7)]
  [!code-vb[EventsOverview#7](../../../samples/snippets/visualbasic/VS_Snippets_CLR/eventsoverview/vb/module1withdelegate.vb#7)]